Down East

-"Down East", also "Downeast", is a term for parts of eastern coastal New England and Canada, particularly the U.S. state of Maine and Canada's Maritime Provinces, an area that closely corresponds to the historical French territory of Acadia.
+"Down East" or "Downeast" is a term for parts of eastern coastal New England and Canada, particularly the U.S. state of Maine and Canada's Maritime Provinces, an area that closely corresponds to the historical French territory of Acadia.
 The phrase apparently derives from sailing terminology: sailors from western ports sailed downwind toward the east to reach the area.

 A person from this area may be called a "down-easter."
-Within Maine, the phrase "down east" may refer specifically to the state's easternmost regions, also called Down East Maine.
+Within Maine, the phrase may refer specifically to the state's easternmost regions, also called Downeast Maine.

 The Downeast Maine National Heritage Area was established in the National Heritage Area Act in 2022.
 The National Heritage Area will help preserve more historic and cultural sites in Hancock and Washington counties.

 Etymology

-The origin of the phrase "Down East" is typically traced to nautical terminology referring to direction, rather than location.
+The origin of the phrase "Downeast" is typically traced to nautical terminology referring to direction, rather than location.
 In the warm months most suitable for sailing, the prevailing winds along the coast of New England and Canada blow from the southwest, meaning ships sail downwind to go east.
-As such, the northeastern stretches were said to be "Down East" in relation to major western cities such as Boston.
-Correspondingly, sailors spoke of going "up to Boston" from Down East ports, a phrase still common in Maine, despite the fact that Boston is around fifty miles to the south of Maine.
+As such, the northeastern stretches were said to be "Downeast" in relation to major western cities such as Boston.
+Correspondingly, sailors spoke of going "up to Boston" from Downeast ports, a phrase still common in Maine, despite the fact that Boston is around fifty miles to the south of Maine.
 The term can be used as an adverb, adjective, or noun.
 The Oxford English Dictionary traces the earliest known use in print to 1825.
-The phrase "down-easter", meaning a person from "Down East", appeared in print in 1828.
+The phrase "down-easter", meaning a person from "Downeast", appeared in print in 1828.